PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 # What is a GPU?

 A GPU, or Graphics Processing Unit, is an electronic device originally designed for manipulating the images that appear on a computer monitor.
-However, beginning around 2006 with NVIDIA CUDA, GPUs have become widely used for accelerating computation in various fields including image processing and machine learning.
+However, beginning in 2006 with NVIDIA CUDA, GPUs have become widely used for accelerating computation in various fields including image processing and machine learning.

 Relative to the CPU, GPUs have a far greater number of processing cores but with slower clock speeds.
 Within a block of threads called a warp (NVIDIA), each thread carries out the same operation on a different piece of data.
 This is the SIMT paradigm (single instruction, multiple threads).
 GPUs tend to have much less memory than what is available on a CPU.
 For instance, the A100 GPUs on Della have 80 GB compared to 1000 GB available to the CPU cores.
 This is an important consideration when designing algorithms and running jobs.
 Furthermore, GPUs are intended for highly parallel algorithms.
 The CPU can often out-perform a GPU on algorithms that are not highly parallelizable such as those that rely on data caching and flow control (e.g., "if" statements).